-Meanwhile, Juan Roby at Bodega Lagarde took one of the most interesting decisions on the market when he decided to make an organic rosé out of a combination of Sémillon and Malbec, ‘it’s a field blend born of our three hectares first planted in 1906 just behind the winery.
+Meanwhile, Juan Roby at Bodega Lagarde took one of the most interesting decisions on the market of argentine white wines when he decided to make an organic rosé out of a combination of Sémillon and Malbec, ‘it’s a field blend born of our three hectares first planted in 1906 just behind the winery.
 It’s 90% Sémillon and was an immediate hit.
 But I always have Sémillon to hand to combine with other whites, a little always helps to define the style of our wines.’

 Both grapes are also starring beyond Mendoza.
-In the Northwest of Argentina where vines are planted above 1700 metres above sea level, Sauvignon Blanc has adapted very well although a lot of work was required to create fresh wines, says Alejandro Pepa, the oenologist at El Esteco: ‘I very much like the expression, it’s an excellent alternative to Torrontés.’
+In the Northwest of Argentina where vines are planted above 1700 metres above sea level, Sauvignon Blanc has adapted very well although a lot of work was required to create fresh argentine white wines, says Alejandro Pepa, the oenologist at El Esteco: ‘I very much like the expression, it’s an excellent alternative to Torrontés.’
 In the extreme heights of Tacuil, Payogasta and Guacalera (Jujuy) the grape takes on a lot of character.

 Down south, Humberto Canale’s Sémillon is a classic Patagonian wine.
 It has been made since 1976 and comes from a vineyard that dates back to 1942.
 ‘We have more demand for Sémillon than Sauvignon in the mid to high price range,’ says Guillo Barzi, Director of the winery.